JCBrouwer/OptimalTextures/blog.md

 This is repeated at each depth in the VGG autoencoder.
 These doubly blended feature targets are then directly used in the rest of the optimization, which proceeds as usual.

 #### Mask-guided synthesis
+The final application of optimal textures is mask-guided synthesis.
+In this task, a style image, style mask, and content mask are used as input.
+The parts of the style image corresponding to each label in the style mask are then synthesized in the places where each label is present in the content mask.

+To achieve this the histogram of the style features is separated into a histogram per label in the mask.
+Then the output images histogram targets in the optimization are weighted based on the labels in the content mask.
+Pixels which lie along borders between 2 class labels are optimized with an interpolation between the nearby labels based on the distance to pixels of that class.
+This ensures that regions along the borders interpolate smoothly following the statistical patterns present in the style image.

 ## Replication